mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/security/index.md

 # DC/OS {{ model.techName }} Security

 The DC/OS {{ model.techName }} service supports {{ model.techName }}'s X-Pack transport encryption mechanisms.
 The service provides automation and orchestration to simplify the use of these important features.
-At this time, X-Pack's authentication and authorization features are not supported.

 A good overview of X-Pack can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/setup-xpack.html).